![]() |

 - 3 tablespoons mayonnaise

-- Kosher salt and freshly cracked black pepper, or lemon pepper, to taste
+- Kosher salt and freshly cracked black pepper, or lemon pepper and Old Bay

 Rough chop the shrimp and place into a medium sized bowl.
 Peel and chop eggs, add to shrimp.
 Add the celery and green onion.
-Taste, season with salt and pepper and mix well.
+Taste, season with salt, pepper and Old Bay; mix well.
 Add additional mayo if needed, and adjust seasoning as needed.
 Cover and refrigerate to let the flavors all meld together.

 Serve as a sandwich spread on fresh bread, as a spread on saltines, center a scoop on a bed of mixed baby greens, surrounded by chunks of fresh garden tomato, or just stuff the insides of a nice fat tomato.
 Yummy!